ITUDevUps/devUps/README.md

 To have an active development environment, we suggest running the frontend directoiry with "npm start" and downloading the proper extensions for any development.

-There is a possibilty with CORS-issues for some users.
-We recommend adding a 'Cors Changer'-extension to the browser in this case.

 ## Contributing

 For contribution guidelines, see contributing.md.